Category

 How does the athlete’s body composition impact their performance?

-By BIA, Body Composition, Fitness, Muscle, Nutrition
+By BIA, Body Composition, Fitness, Muscle, Nutrition, Press

 When most people think of nutritionists, they think of “healthy eating” and weight loss.
 However, the importance of sports nutritionist to maximise the athlete performance is fundamentally linked to diet and body composition too.

-See Min, a professional sports nutritionist who works at the National Sports Institute Malaysia, recently joined the Malaysian contingent to the Southeast Asian Games in Hanoi to support the national team, shared her experience with how she accurately tracks athletes’ body composition using Bbioelectrical Impedance Analysis (BIA).
+See Min, a professional sports nutritionist who works at the National Sports Institute Malaysia, recently joined the Malaysian contingent to the Southeast Asian Games in Hanoi to support the national team, shared her experience with how she accurately tracks athletes’ body composition using Bioelectrical Impedance Analysis (BIA).

 How does the BIA application provide a better strategy to maximise athletes’ performance?